Tennessee Woman

-Tennessee Woman is the eighteenth studio album by American country music singer Tanya Tucker, released on April 17, 1990.
+Tennessee Woman is the 18th studio album by American country music singer Tanya Tucker, released on April 17, 1990.
 Three singles from Tennessee Woman made the Billboard Top Ten Country singles charts: "Walking Shoes" at #3, and "It Won't Be Me" and the duet with T. Graham Brown, "Don't Go Out" both at #6.
 Rounding out the hits was the #12 "Oh What It Did to Me."
 The album charted in at #18 in the Country Albums category.

 "Take Another Run" was later a single for co-writer Paul Overstreet from his album Love Is Strong.